cmiic/moodle-filter_geogebra/README.txt

 Installation: (by Moodle Administrator)

+We encourage you to use Git for Administrators (http://docs.moodle.org/20/en/Git_for_Administrators - you can retrieve the most recent version there) of CVS for Administrators (http://docs.moodle.org/20/en/CVS_for_Administrators)

+Using the tarbal or zip-file:
 1. Upload the complete folder "geogebra" into the filter folder, such as moodle19>filter
 2. In Moodle, navigate to Moodle>Site Administration>Modules>Filters>Manage Filters and click on the entry "Geogebra" to enable the filter.
 3. Click on "Settings" to change the version of GeoGebra and .jar file URL (location), the default width and height, and applet parameters.
 These settings affect all GeoGebra files that use the filter; it is not currently possible to customize the .jar file URL or parameters.

+Upgrade-Notes:
+- The jar files for GeoGebra 3.0 have been removed - if you used them please update your configuration.

 Usage:
 A. Displaying GeoGebra Applets